g7sim/Cmsimple-XC/README.md

 # Cmsimple-XC  - php 8.4 - ready

-* This git contains a modified Fork of Cmsimple XH 1.7.2 with clean urls and a http - security filter and nonce.
+* This git contains a modified and progressed fork of Cmsimple XH 1.7.2 with clean urls and a http - security filter and nonce.

 * It has the same GPL3 license (Licenses of plugins are to be observed), und there is also a Wikipedia article about the <a href=https://en.wikipedia.org/wiki/CMSimple> history of Cmsimple</a>